Hungary country brief

 Hungary's position in Europe as a landlocked country and its relative lack of natural resources has necessitated a traditional reliance on foreign trade.

-At 31 December 2011, Australian investment stock in Hungary was estimated at A$203million, a 43 per cent increase on 2010 figures.
-Hungarian investment in Australia was estimated at A$15 million, up 25 per cent on 2010 figures.
+At 31 December 2012, Australian investment stock in Hungary was estimated at A$276 million, a 37 per cent increase on 2011 figures.
+Hungarian investment in Australia was estimated at A$13 million.
 Several Australian companies are active in the energy sector in Hungary, including uranium prospecting, clean energy technologies and renewable energy production.
-Public works and transport infrastructure and services, including franchising, continue to offer attractive opportunities.